fueled-io/dbt-fueled-utils/README.md

 # Copyright and license

-The snowplow-utils package is Copyright 2021-2022 Snowplow Analytics Ltd.
+The fueled-utils package is based upon Snowplow Analytic's original Copyright 2021-2022.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.